osate/osate2/alisa/org.osate.alisa.help/help/markdown/VerifyDoc.md

 * *Description*: a description of the verification method.

-* a collection of verificaiton method specifications
+* a collection of verification method specifications

 ## Verification Method Specification